-If you are in good standing (cumulative GPA of at least 3.0 and not on warning), you may petition the Graduate Office to be changed from part-time to full-time.
+If you are in good standing (cumulative GPA of at least 3.0 and not on warning), you may petition the Center for Graduate Studies to be changed from part-time to full-time.
 Your petition should bear the endorsements of your advisor and department chair.

 We place a great deal of importance on getting our graduate students through their programs quickly as full-time students so that they can get on with their careers.
 Your chances of earning your degree are dramatically reduced if you depart Tech before you have completed all requirements and your completion is signed off.